remaro-network/MarinaPipe-dataset/README.md

 |6        | 270           | 11                | Coarse          | Yes        |
 |7        | 186           | 17                | Both            | Yes        |

-In the table above, occlusions refers to the fact that some pipelines are partially covered by marine sedments.<br>
+In the table above, "occlusions" refer to marine sediments partially covering some pipelines.<br>

-The images bellow show the differences between a pipeline with and without occlusions.
-Notice that in this dataset we do not consider fish on top of the pipeline as occlusion.
+The images below show the differences between a pipeline with and without occlusions.
+Notice that this dataset does not consider fish on top of the pipeline as occlusion.

 |Occlusion    |No occlusion |
 |---------|---------------|